V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 ### Dem Bones baking procedure

 2. Remove empties that are unused.
+3. For each mesh
   4. Merge all animations into one animation and save a json of the frame and animation split times.
   5. Export one animation as an alembic sequence scaled to 100 meters.
   6. Export better-fbx.
 Set unit scale to 1.
 Export only deform bones.
   7. Import better-fbx with only deform bones.
 Set unit scale to 1.
   8. Export better-fbx again.
 Set unit scale to 1.
 Export only deform bones.
   9. Set BONE_COUNT to be 3x the bone count.
   10. Run dem bones (parameters to be determined)
       * `dembones -i="Bone_Geom.fbx" -a="Bone_Anim.abc" --bindUpdate=1 -b=BONE_COUNT -o="Decomposition_$BONE_COUNT.fbx"`
   11. Check the RMSE is between 0.1 and 0.
   11. Use the resulting fbx scale at 1x.
 User euler XYZ rotation.
+12. Using the original non merged scene.
+Export better-fbx.
+Set unit scale to 1.
+Export only deform bones.
+7. Import better-fbx with only deform bones.
+Set unit scale to 1.
+8. Export better-fbx again.
+Set unit scale to 1.
+Export only deform bones.
+9. Attach the old skeleton to the mesh.
 #### Options

 Skinning decompsition to generate bone transformations and skinning weights from input meshes sequence